Steven-Dawson18/american-ale-house/README.md

 ### Future Features
 * Implementation of a site blog.
 * Allow for admin to create discound codes and manage on site.
+* Allow for the creation of different categories on site.

 ## Technologies Used <a name="tech"></a>